meowdding/skyblock-pv/README.md

 ### 🔍 And many more tabs...

 ...we just didn't put them in the ReadMe.
 Look at them when pv'ing yourself or someone else!

+### Mod Compatibility

+- Using [SkyBlockMod](https://github.com/kevinthegreat1/SkyblockMod-Fabric) is completely unsupported, they add their own command shortcuts, which you cant disable.
+They shorten ``/party leave`` to ``pv``, which is the same as our command.
+- [SkyBlocker](https://github.com/SkyblockerMod/Skyblocker) add their own Profile Viewer.
+We override their ``/pv`` command with ours, if you wish to use theirs, you can use ``/skyblocker pv``.
+We don't have an option to disable this behavior since because you're already this mod, its unlikely you want to prefer SkyBlocker's Profile Viewer.